 - Tie the string to the dowel to make a fishing rod.

-- Superglue the magnet to the end of the string.
-Let dry thoroughly.
+- Use the super glue to adhere the magnet to the end of the string.
+Let it dry thoroughly.

 - To play: Scatter the fish so that the numbers are clearly visible.
 Tell your child, “I’m hungry for a number 4 fish!” and watch him hunt for it, then carefully lower the “rod” until the magnet catches the paper clip and he reels it in.
 Repeat with other numbers until all the fish are caught for a game that's so fun, it doesn't even feel like math practice!

 Vary the game by using it to practice other things, too!
-Write letters on the fish to work on alphabet recognition, or put a site word or Dolch word on each fish.
-Or, for some more advanced math practice, shout out a number and ask kids to fish for something "bigger" or "smaller".
+Write letters on the fish to work on alphabet recognition, or put a sight word on each fish.
+Or, for some more advanced math practice, shout out a number and ask kids to fish for something "bigger" or "smaller."